-Smith is the fifth-ranked overall prospect of the 2021 class according to 247Sports and ESPN.
-Rivals ranks him fourth.
-He has scholarship offers from Alabama, Auburn, Florida State, Georgia, Georgia Tech, North Carolina Ole Miss, Tennessee, and LSU.
-NCAA Blue bloods like Duke and Kentucky have shown interest but haven’t extended offers.
+Smith is the fifth-ranked overall prospect of the 2021 class according to 247Sports, Rivals, and ESPN.
+He had scholarship offers from Alabama, Florida State, Georgia, Georgia Tech, North Carolina, Ole Miss, Tennessee, and LSU before committing to Auburn.
+NCAA blue bloods like Duke and Kentucky showed interest but didn’t extended offers.

-LSU might always have a place in his heart, because his father played basketball there.
+LSU will always have a place in his heart because of his father.
 Jabari Smith Sr. played 61 games for the Tigers from 1998-2000, averaging 12.6 points and 8.2 rebounds per game.
 The Sacramento Kings selected him in the second round of the 2000 NBA Draft and he played for five seasons in the NBA with the Kings, Philadelphia 76ers and New Jersey Nets.
 He then played professionally overseas in Spain, Turkey, Iran and Puerto Rico.

 The power forward has experience on the international stage.
-Last summer, he played on the USA Basketball U16 team and won a gold medal at the 2019 FIBA Americas U16 Championship.
+He played on the USA Basketball U16 team and won a gold medal at the 2019 FIBA Americas U16 Championship.
 He averaged a team second-best 13.8 points per game.

 Smith is expected to go high in the 2022 NBA Draft.
-NBADraftRoom.com ranks him as the eighth-best prospect.
-Until then, the top-five recruit was weighing his college options and continue to refine his game.
+NBADraftRoom.com ranks him as the sixth-best prospect.

 Jabari Smith Commits to Auburn